weacast/weacast-app/README.md

 **This is a WIP, not yet ready for production use**

+If you want some help or participate to the development of Weacast contact us on our Gitter rooms :
+* https://gitter.im/weacast/Lobby for general questions about using Weacast
+* https://gitter.im/weacast/Development to discuss about development and roadmap

 ## Documentation

 The [Weacast docs](https://weacast.gitbooks.io/weacast-docs/) are loaded with awesome stuff and tell you everything you need to know about using and configuring Weacast.